umamimolecule/azure-functions-http-middleware/README.md

 A general-purpose middleware for `RequestDelegate` instances.

 ## Creating your own middleware
-Simply implement `IHttpMiddleware` or use the `HttpMiddleware` abstract class.
+You can implement `IHttpMiddleware` or sub-class the `HttpMiddleware` abstract class.
 Here's an example of some middleware to add a response header `x-request-date-utc` which contains the currnt UTC date and time of the request:
 ```
 public class UtcRequestDateMiddleWare : HttpMiddleware
 {